EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/user-interface.md

 * 'Active Jobs' opens the [Active Jobs](apps/active-jobs.md) app.
 * 'Job Composer' opens the [Job Composer](apps/job-composer.md) app.
 * Links to apps shown on the ['Jobs' panel](#jobs-panel).
-* 'All Apps' opens 'All apps' page which has a list of links to all the above apps above, any other available apps, plus one 'Shell Access' link for each back-end to which you have access (selecting an option optns up an SSH session to the back-end).
+* 'All Apps' opens 'All apps' page which has a list of links to all the above apps above, any other available apps, plus one 'Shell Access' link for each back-end to which you have access (selecting an option opens a new browser tab with an SSH session to the back-end).

 'Files' menu: